jnfrdm/REAPER-Script-Auto-MIDI-Rec/README.md

 ## Start Script
 Open a new empty project in REAPER, make sure that the play marker (the vertical green line) is exactly at zero (you can press the "Previous Track" button or also use the associated shortcut pressing "w") and press "q" (or the key you chose for the script).
 The tracks should have been created, the MIDI file should have been played and the recording should have been started.

-**Attention : don’t close or hidden the media explorer during the recording process!**
+**Attention : don’t close or hide the media explorer during the recording process!**

 Since you cannot close the media explorer, if you want more space in the project and you don’t need the mixer, you may close mixer tab.